syne-tune/syne-tune/docs/source/index.rst

 .. image:: synetune.gif

-This package provides state-of-the-art distributed hyperparameter optimizers (HPO) with the following key features:
+This package provides state-of-the-art algorithms for hyperparameter optimization (HPO) with the following key features:

-* Wide coverage (>20) of different HPO methods for asynchronous optimization with multiple workers, including:
+* Wide coverage (>20) of different HPO methods, including:

+  * Asynchronous versions to maximize utilization and distributed versions (i.e., with multiple workers);
-  * Advanced multi-fidelity methods supporting model-based decisions (including ASHA, BOHB, MOBSTER, DEHB, Hyper-Tune)
+  * Multi-fidelity methods supporting model-based decisions (BOHB and MOBSTER);
-  * Transfer-learning optimizers that achieve better and better performance when used repeatedly
+  * Hyperparameter transfer learning to speed up (repeated) tuning jobs;
-  * Multi-objective optimizers that can tune multiple objectives simultaneously (such as accuracy and latency)
+  * Multi-objective optimizers that can tune multiple objectives simultaneously (such as accuracy and latency).

-* You can run HPO in different environments (locally, AWS, simulation) by changing one line of code.
-You can run many experiments in parallel on AWS
+* HPO can be run in different environments (locally, AWS, simulation) by changing just one line of code.
-* Out-of-the-box tabulated benchmarks are available for several domains with very efficient simulations, which allows you to obtain results in mere seconds, while preserving the real dynamics of asynchronous or synchronous HPO with any number of workers
+* Out-of-the-box tabulated benchmarks that allows you simulate results in seconds while preserving the real dynamics of asynchronous or synchronous HPO with any number of workers.

 .. toctree::